MA Primary Education with Gaelic (Learners)

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Most of the teaching will take place at Moray House School of Education, located at the Holyrood Campus within the University's Central Area.

 You will also have access to the University's libraries and computing facilities.

-You will engage in placement – professional experience and practice – throughout your programme.
-In Year 3 you will undertake a year-long professional experience and practice placement which includes extended experience in both Gaelic-medium and English-medium primary education settings.
+You will engage in placement - professional experience and practice - throughout your programme.
+In Year 4 you will undertake a year-long professional experience and practice placement which includes extended experience in a Gaelic-medium primary education setting.

 How will I learn?